mamonteiro-brg/Articles-Data-Science/README.md

 # Articles-Data-Science
-In this setions I will refer the most interesting material that I found in my journey.
+In this section I will refer the most interesting material that I found in my journey.